Die deutsche Fassung ist hier

 Why talking is essential:

 Your agent has to know what you envision for yourself.
 Only then can she/he help to establish a schedule with roles that will show your best and allow development without over-extending your limits.
-She/he should take into consideration your lifestyle and personal situation like children in school, flight-panic etc..
-It is a partnership were both business-partners have to invest.
-If you hear about a role-possibility, call your agent, so she/he can deal with it.
+She/he should consider your lifestyle and your personal situation like children in school, flight-panic etc. It is a partnership where both business partners have to invest.
+If you hear about a role possibility for example, call your agent, so she/he can deal with it.
 Maybe she/he had already heard about it, but nobody can know about all the jobs available at the moment.

-Having found an agent, unfortunately, does not mean to sit back and relax and wait for the warm rain of engagements falling from heaven.
-Having an agent is should of course make your life as a singer easier, but it is a give-and-take-relationship and should be beneficial for both of you.
+Having found an agent, unfortunately, does not mean sitting back, relaxing and waiting for the warm rain of engagements falling from heaven.
+Having an agent should, of course, make your life as a singer easier, but it is a give-and-take relationship and should be beneficial for both of you.

 Cooperation between agencies

-Try to find out if your future agent/general manager will cooperate with other agencies and under which conditions.
-Some do, some don’t – you have to know.
+Try to determine if your future agent/general manager will cooperate with other agencies and under which conditions.
+Some do, some don’t – you have to know where you stand.

 Engagements without the agency

-Establish the“ gigs“ that you might be negotiating without the agency, like small concerts, chamber music, individual recitals, concerts which you do more for friendship than for money.
-But do inform your agency about it.
+Establish the“ gigs“ that you might be negotiating without the agency, like small concerts, chamber music, individual recitals, and concerts which you do more for friendship than for money.
+But do inform your agency about the dates.

 Let’s move through the different agent-artist-situations:

 Your agent found a possibility to set up an audition for you.
-Know that finding opportunities to audition is difficult nowadays, so consider the chance to audition as a gift (sounds strange out of a singer’s mouth, I know).
+Know that finding opportunities to audition is difficult nowadays, so consider the chance to audition as a gift.
+Nowadays, auditioning can possibly be part of a singer’s life for ten years, and when you change „Fach“, you might have to start all over again.
+Take auditions as what they are: part of our job and not as a punishment.

 Show your „soft skills“:

-- Be excited about the possibility to present yourself
+- Be happy about the possibility of presenting yourself

 - Get there in time

-- Be prepared and have decent and clean sheet-music ready for the accompanist
+- Be prepared and have clean sheet music (with pages in the right order!) ready for the accompanist.

 - Call your agent after you have finished and tell her/him how the audition went from your point of view.

-That looks like it could save you some money, but:
+That looks like it could save you some money, right?
+Think twice:

 Would you like to continue working with the agent?
 Then let her/him negotiate and pay the percentage!
 The agent usually manages to negotiate a higher fee than you would, so in the end, you will rather win than lose.
 If the theatre refuses to deal with an agent – talk to your agent and find a way to handle the situation.

 Very important: give your agency ALL the information.
-If you let her/him negotiate free time to guest without telling her/him that you have already handed in demand of 3 free days for a friend’s wedding, it will make her/him look stupid, not good.
+If you let her/him negotiate free time to sing in another theatre as a guest without telling her/him that you have already demanded three free days for a friend’s wedding, it will make her/him look stupid, not good.

 Two agencies, aaaaahhhhh